m0wmt/audio-guestbook/JOURNAL.md

 Won an eBay auction for a GPO No. 760 rotary telephone.
 In very good condition, rotary dial works perfectly bringing back nostalgic memories and it has an additional PRESS button.

-Started writing test code to confirm soldering was okay and that we can access the SD card on the Teensy (main board) and play WAV files via the audio board, all working as expected.
+Started writing test code to confirm soldering was okay and that we can access the SD card on the Teensy (main board) and play WAV files via the Teensy audio board, all working as expected.

 Took the phone to pieces; removed the two screws on the top where the handset rests and pulled the top off.
 Identified all the wires; microphone, speaker, handset rocker switch, and the PRESS button switch.